 Right now there are so many things that can be causing you to worry and bring you down at this moment.
 However, you always have a choice.
 You can choose to focus on the good things that are happening and going on in your lives, as this will really uplift your spirits.
 If you look deep enough, you will find things for which you can be grateful, whatever problems you may have.

 Tips!
 Every day, I try to make a conscious effort to write down at least two-three things that I am thankful for or things that have gone well for me in my special notebook.
 This can be from anything – people, accomplishments, experiences… By doing so you are giving yourself focus to what is good, which in turn energies all the wonderful chemicals in your brain, pumping around.

-When you are feeling a bit low in mood and spirit, just by taking a look at the things that you are grateful for and the things that ignite you will be reminded all the wonderful ad positives things you have in your life.
-The Positive thinking often get thrown around but if you are not taught, given or guided how to do positive thinking it can be trickier.
+When you are feeling a bit low in mood and spirit, just by taking a look at the things that you are grateful for and the things that ignite you will be reminded of all the wonderful ad positive things you have in your life.
+Positive thinking often gets thrown around but if you are not taught, given, or guided how to do positive thinking it can be trickier.

 Sometimes all we need is a little reminder and then to keep practicing the concept of gratitude and positive thinking.
 Positive doesn’t mean that you keep your head in the sand and ignore life’s less pleasant situations.
 It simply means that you take a different approach to the unpleasantries in a much more open and productive way.
-It therefore makes you a lot more optimistic and better able to cope than you would have initially been.
-This is also a fantastic way for managing anxiety and stress.
+It, therefore, makes you a lot more optimistic and better able to cope than you would have initially been.
+This is also a fantastic way of managing anxiety and stress.

-As humans we are built for human contact.
-There is a need of it regardless of your past experiences.
-At some point in your life you will crave it.
+As humans, we are built for human contact.
+There is a need for it regardless of your past experiences.
+At some point in your life, you will crave it.